What do we want to achieve?

 The numerous eco-efficiency measures that we have implemented throughout the group are not enough to completely avoid emissions of greenhouse gases.
 For that reason we compensate any residual emissions by purchasing and retiring certified emission reductions (CERs).

 We set a target to make our operations carbon neutral by the end of 2012.
 The goal was achieved over a five-year period by reducing the Bank’s global carbon footprint by 20 percent a year since 2008.
 Today our operations are carbon neutral.

-Our broad basket of climate change related activities earned Deutsche Bank a place in the Carbon Disclosure Leadership Index for the second time in 2013, as one of 33 companies worldwide.
+Our broad basket of climate change related activities earned Deutsche Bank a place in the Carbon Disclosure Leadership Index for the third time in 2014, as one of 33 companies worldwide.